yatisht/usher/README.md

 ## ARTIC-2-UShER

-Converts standard multiple sequence alignment output from the SARS-CoV-2 ARTIC Network protocol (see https://artic.network/ncov-2019) into a merged VCF viable for input to UShER (Ultrafast Sample Placement on Existing Trees).
-ARTIC-2-UShER also considers missing data in SARS-CoV-2 genomic sequences and filters variants at problematic sites (see https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/12 and https://www.biorxiv.org/content/biorxiv/early/2020/06/09/2020.06.08.141127.full.pdf).
+We also provide a tool, ARTIC-2-UShER, that converts standard multiple sequence alignment output from the SARS-CoV-2 ARTIC Network protocol (see https://artic.network/ncov-2019) into a merged VCF viable for input to UShER.
+ARTIC-2-UShER also considers missing data in SARS-CoV-2 genomic sequences and automatically filters variants at problematic sites (see https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/12 and https://www.biorxiv.org/content/biorxiv/early/2020/06/09/2020.06.08.141127.full.pdf).

 ### Input